WCSCourses/ViralBioinfAsia2022/Modules/SARS-CoV-2.md

 ![](https://github.com/WCSCourses/ViralBioinfAsia2022/blob/main/course_data/SARS-CoV-2_workflows/civet_tree.png)

 **Figure 3.2.2:** CIVET catchment tree containing all 7 of all hypothetical SARS-CoV-2 input sequences.
-By default, input sequences are coloured with turquoise circles and sequences from the background data in purple.
+By default, input sequences are coloured with turquoise circles and sequences from the background data in purple. **NB:** There are NEXUS versions of each catchment tree in the **catchments** subfolder in the civet_output folder.

 It is important to emphasise that this type of analysis is not able to infer direct transmission between two samples; even identical sequences may be unrelated as
 SARS-CoV-2 is relatively slow evolving for an RNA virus.
 Furthermore, the completeness of the background will obviously be an important factor.
 All our samples form part of the same catchment and are relatively close to one another.
 Samples 6 and 7 are identical and are a 1 SNP distance from many other samples (e.g.Scotland/LSPA-3E7E789/2022).
 Sample 5 is identical to the background sequence Scotland/LSPA-3E8210C, whereas sample 1-4 branch of from that, with samples 1 and 2 being identical, and sample 4 having a number of additional mutations.